Superbition/Celestte-Docs/docs/security/password_reset.md

 ## Reset Controller

-All of the reset routes will be directed to either the `ForgotPasswordController` or `ResetPasswordController` which are provided with Polyel, they handled all the logic which implements the password reset functionality.
+All of the reset routes will be directed to either the `ForgotPasswordController` or `ResetPasswordController` which are provided with Voltis, they handled all the logic which implements the password reset functionality.
 You can find them at `app\Controllers\Auth`.
-You will notice they use a trait, one called `AuthForgotPassword` and another `AuthResetPassword` and this is how they gain their logic to perform the actions needed to reset a user’s password, these traits are part of Polyel.
+You will notice they use a trait, one called `AuthForgotPassword` and another `AuthResetPassword` and this is how they gain their logic to perform the actions needed to reset a user’s password, these traits are part of Voltis.

 ## Configuration